 Section 2.4 Maintenance by Association.
 The Association shall be responsible for the maintenance, repair and replacement of those items of the Project not specifically required to be maintained by an Owner (as set forth in Sections 2.1

-and 2.2 above and subject to Section 2.5 below), and as set forth in Exhibit C. For clarity, the Association shall be responsible for the maintenance and repair, including replacement thereof, of any access alleys or driveways serving the Buildings, whether designated as a General or Limited Common Element, but not individual covered parking spaces.
+and 2.2 above and subject to Section 2.5 below), and as set forth in Exhibit C. For clarity, the Association shall be responsible for the snow removal of any access alleys or driveways serving the Buildings, whether designated as a General or Limited Common Element, but not individual covered parking spaces.
 In the event the Association does not maintain or repair the Common Elements as set forth herein, until the expiration of the Period of Declarant Control, Declarants shall have the right, but not the obligation, to do so at the expense of the Association.

 Article 2, Section 2.5 is hereby deleted and replaced in entirety with the following.